strogonoff/panorama-square-slicer/README.rst

 Takes a landscape-oriented image of 1960px height and arbitrary width.

-Slices it into into 1960x1960px squares with no gap.
+Slices it into 1960x1960px squares with no gap.

 Slices are placed in the same directory as input and named ``<your original filename>_square_<sequential number>.jpg``.